varasterix/PO-GAN-Solvers/README.md

 This file corresponds to the *i* th instance of the TSP with *n* cities in the repository at the path *p* (by default, the file is written in the repository "data/tsp_files/" from the project root) with *h* the highest integer weight generated of the instance (by default, it is 100).
+The option *s* indicates if the TSP instance has to be symmetric or not (by default, non symmetric).

 Command line to use at the root project :